How to get more data

 Almanac summary tables

-If you are looking at historic change, we recommend using the data from this spreadsheet rather than data from previous Almanac publications.
+If you are looking at historic change, we recommend using the data from the 2002 spreadsheet rather than data from previous Almanac publications.
 This data accounts for inflation and includes corrections from previous years.

 Accessing Charity Commission data